cysouw/diathesis/text/c06_prepositions.md

 ### Adnominal prepositional phrases

-Prepositional phrases can of course also be used adnominally, i.e. they specify another noun phrase.
-In such situations they are of course not governed by the verb.
-In some cases there is even potential ambiguity between a governed and an adnominal prepositional phrase [@next a,b].
+Prepositional phrases can of course also be used adnominally, i.e. they modify another noun phrase.
+In such situations they are not governed by the verb.
+In some rare examples there is potential ambiguity between a governed and an adnominal prepositional phrase [@next a,b].

 ::: ex
 a.
-Gerade knabbert [der Hund] an der Leine.
+In seinem Korb knabbert [der Hund] [an der Leine].
 b.
-Gerade knabbert [der Hund an der Leine] an meinem Bein.
+An seinem Korb knabbert [der Hund an der Leine].
 :::

 ## Deponent verbs without alternations